This page is for candidates wanting to find out about, apply for, prepare for and take the Multiple Choice Question (MCQ) Exam.

 How to apply

-August 2018 Multiple Choice Question (MCQ) Examination application [PDF; 58 KB]
+Application for the August 2018 Multiple Choice Questions (MCQ) Examination has closed.

 Exam support resources